Mike Rogers (ice hockey)

-Michael R. Rogers (born October 24, 1954) is a Canadian retired professional ice hockey centre who played five seasons in the World Hockey Association, followed by seven seasons in the National Hockey League.
+Michael R. Rogers (born October 24, 1954) is a Canadian former professional ice hockey centre who played five seasons in the World Hockey Association, followed by seven seasons in the National Hockey League.

 Playing career

 Rogers was drafted by both the Vancouver Canucks (5th round, 77th overall) of the NHL and the Edmonton Oilers (4th round, 48th overall) of the WHA in 1974.
-He chose to start his professional career with the Oilers, and was the Oilers' team-scoring champion in their third (1974–75) season.
+He chose to start his professional career with the Oilers and was the Oilers' team-scoring champion in their third (1974–75) season.

 Rogers was traded to the New England Whalers, with whom he entered the NHL when the leagues merged for the 1979–80 NHL season.

-Rogers shares elite company in that he is one of only four players to have scored 100 or more points in his first three NHL seasons, the others being Wayne Gretzky, Mario Lemieux and Peter Stastny.
+Rogers is one of four players to have scored 100 or more points in each of his first three NHL seasons, the others being Wayne Gretzky, Mario Lemieux and Peter Stastny.

 Rogers was the colour commentator for the Calgary Flames on Calgary radio stations for 12 years before announcing his retirement on July 25, 2013.